 vi.
 Life insurance policies for both spouses if the total face value for each is $1,500 or less.

 vii.
 Capital and operating assets of a business necessary to earn an income.

-Amount of assets a community spouse may retain: The community spouse can keep non-exempt resources owned by one or both spouses with a minimum of $33,851 and a maximum of $120,900.
+Amount of assets a community spouse may retain: The community spouse can keep non-exempt resources owned by one or both spouses with a maximum of $123,600.
 If the community spouse’s assets do not equal the minimum, the long-term care spouse is able to transfer assets until the minimum is reached.